HiP-App/HiP-Auth/README.md

 ## How to test
+ * Create a new file "appsettings.Test.json" at "test/Auth.Tests".
+(See "test/Auth.Tests/appsettings.Test.json.example")
+ * Update the new appsettings.Test.json file to match your needs.
-navigate to test folder and run `dotnet test`.
+ * Navigate to `test\Auth.Tests` then run `dotnet test` to update your database.

 ## How to submit Defects and Feature Proposals